Students will become researchers and scientists as they learn about animal adaptations with owls.

 - Did students present appropriate information related to their category?

-- Students complete a Self-Assessment (PDF) or their role in collecting and presenting their research to the class.
+- Students will complete a self-assessment regarding their role in collecting and presenting research.